Rhode Island Nursing Home Negligence Lawyers

 We trust nursing homes and live-in care facilities to treat our loved ones with dignity, safety, and respect.
 Yet reports of nursing home negligence, abuse, and neglect are all too common among residents and their families—and statistics suggest that negligence often goes unreported altogether.
 At the Bottaro Law Firm, LLC, we don’t think that’s right.
 Our nursing home abuse lawyers are here to help Rhode Island and Massachusetts families stand up for what’s right and hold these facilities accountable for their mistreatment.

 If you or your loved one has been a victim of nursing home negligence, abuse, or neglect, contact us today.
 Our lawyers have years of experience helping injury victims and their families during some of the toughest times of their lives, and we want to help you too.

-Bottaro Law Clears Legal Hurdle for Nursing Home Victims
+The Bottaro Law Firm, LLC Clears Legal Hurdle for Nursing Home Victims

-Laura Bottaro argued that while the arbitration clause itself was not flawed, the process the nursing home used to present the document to the patient was unfair.
+In challenging this clause, we contended that the process the nursing home used to present the document to the patient was unfair.
 The judge ruled in favor of the patient’s family in a decision that opens the door for Rhode Island nursing home patients and their families to challenge arbitration agreements after an injury or wrongful death.